 If you decide to spend more time on the mainland in Greece Athens will be your go to city.
 There are so many wonderful walks to explore on a trip to Athens and this delightful island inspired neighborhood is one of my favourites.

-You would be forgiven for thinking that you had just arrived on a Greek island but this island style neighborhood is located in the historical area of Plaka at the foothills of the Acropolis.
+You would be forgiven for thinking that you had just arrived on a Greek island but this island style neighborhood is actually located in the historical area of Plaka at the foothills of the Acropolis.

-The island style architecture with its white washed houses were built in the 1800s by workers who came to Athens from Anafi.This was an island in the Cyclades, hence the name and Anafiotika means little Anafi.
+The island style architecture with its white washed houses were built in the 1800s by workers who came to Athens from Anafi.
+Anafi is an island in the Cyclades and this is why the area is named Anafiotika which means little Anafi.
 The workers were brought by King Otto to perform renovations on his palace and they captured the essence of their own home and island in their properties built in this area.

 I do offer this area on my Athens photo walks and if you would like further information please do contact me.